xamarin/xamarin-macios/tools/devops/device-tests/README.md

 name: runTests
 ```

 We need to set the name of the step.
-This should not be confused with the dispplayName which is simply a string used in the vsts webpage.
+This should not be confused with the displayName which is simply a string used in the vsts webpage.
 Later we can access the output variables of the step in the following way:

 ```yaml